divakar-s-official/React-practices/README.md

 	-if you have multiple things in your component you should have break it in to different component

 	MODULARITY = you breakdown your code into different different small modules.so that your codebecomes more maintanable and more testable

+CUSTOM HOOKS:
+ - WE CAN USE THESE CUSTOM HOOKS MAKE OUR CODE MORE MODULAR
+ - TO ABSTRACT THE RESPONSIBILITY,EXTRA RESPONSIBILTIIES FORM THESE COMPONENTS TO A DIFFERENT HOOK
+ - HOOKS ARE LIKE JUST A UTILITY FUNCTIONS